Character Overview

 - These cannot harm Rebel unless if they are deflected by Shielders.

 - Each ally spawns in with 12 HP.
-Spawning a new ally will heal any other allies currently alive to full health; Rebel healing herself will not effect them.
+Spawning a new ally will heal any other allies currently alive to full health; Rebel healing herself will not affect them.

 - Allies health will naturally decay, surviving for about 20 seconds without being damaged.